xumutdll/Lane-Tracking-Car-Project/README.md

 The basic algorithm works on Raspberry Pi 3B without a problem, the video was shot with this algorithm.

 The advanced one needs much more processing power.
 In order to provide this processing power, an udp connection established to run on computer.
-However neither with the Raspberry Pi's Wi-Fi nor with the external Wi-Fi modules we were unable to get rid of communication delays.
+However neither with the Raspberry Pi's Wi-Fi nor with the external Wi-Fi modules I was unable to get rid of communication delays.

 ### Advanced Algorithm Software Flow Chart